oesteban/hcph-sops/docs/data-collection/scanning.md

     - [ ] verify the *Number of measurements* with respect to the [task's timing](intro.md#task-timing) ({{ settings.mri.timings.func_bht }}), and
     - [ ] double check that it has the setting *Magnitude et phase* selected in the drop-down menu under *Contrast>Reconstruction*.
 - [ ] Once the sequence is over, close the current experiment on psychopy and open `{{ settings.psychopy.tasks.func_bht }}`.
-- [ ] In the issue collecting notes about the session, check the box confirming that the resting-state fMRI has been acquired and that you check that the physiological signal are still recording.
+- [ ] In the corresponding issue for the collection of notes about the session, check the box confirming that the quality control task fMRI has been acquired and that you check that the physiological signals are still being recorded.
     Don't forget to report any observations there.

 ### Breath-holding task (BHT)